KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 SQLSETPOSIROW Size.: 8
 ```

-Add the driver to your list of drivers by editing the driver ini file ( `/etc/odbcinst.ini`).
-An example of the definition follows (note: the driver locaton should be altered to the location choosen on your system):
+Add the driver to your list of drivers by editing the driver `ini` file ( `/etc/odbcinst.ini`).
+An example of the definition follows (note: the driver location should be altered to the location chosen on your system):

 ```ini
 [kdb+(odbc3)]